I am a fickle consumer who makes choices largely from research and empiricism rather than from … Continue reading

 Yeah, uh … oops

-There is a low-clearance train trestle in Durham, North Carolina, with which inattentive drivers of overheight … Continue reading
+There is a low-clearance train trestle in Durham, North Carolina, with which inattentive drivers of … Continue reading

 Coasting South